 Generally, in order to follow and successfully complete courses, German language skills equivalent to at least B1 and preferably B2 (CEFR), are recommended.
 Almost all subjects are taught in German.
 Please note that subjects taught in English outside the Departments of English and North American Studies are very limited in number.
 Availability may vary and cannot be guaranteed.

 Freie Universität Berlin's accommodation service offers various off-campus dorms and single or shared apartments.
 Since there has been an increase in the demand for student housing in Berlin, you should apply for housing as soon as possible after receiving your admission letters.
 Registration for accommodations will be accommodated on a first come, first serve basis.
 Find more information about housing on the Accommodations website.

-Students will pay their regular tuition rate and fees to UVA for the term they are on a UVA Exchange Program.
+Tuition and Fees: You will pay your regular tuition rate and fees to UVA for the term you are on a UVA Exchange Program.
 Tuition and fees will be billed to your SIS account and can be paid as normal.

 Housing and Meals: You are responsible to pay for accommodation and any required or preferred meal plan.
-You will pay the host institution or make their own arrangements for accommodations.
-Check the host institution web site for accommodation choices, cost, and application procedures.
-Students are responsible for booking and paying for their own international airfare as well as researching and obtaining the necessary visa.
+You will pay the host institution or make your own arrangements for accommodations.
+Check the host institution web site for accommodation and meal plan choices, cost, and application procedures.

-UVA students are required to purchase CISI emergency medical and accident insurance.
+Insurance: UVA students are required to purchase CISI emergency medical and accident insurance.
 More information can be found on our insurance page.